Follow these steps complete your application:

 Submit the following documents.
 Your application for subsidy cannot be assessed until all required documents are received:

-Identification (one of the following for all family members)
+One of the following for all family members if you were born in Canada

 - Canadian Birth Certificate